Wave-structure interaction

 Others

 Attili, T., Heller, V., Triantafyllou, S. (2023).
 Numerical modelling of waves impacting rigid and flexible structures.
-SIAM Conference on Mathematical & Computational Issues in the Geosciences (Abstract accepted).
+SIAM Conference on Mathematical & Computational Issues in the Geosciences.

 Attili, T., Heller, V., Triantafyllou, S. (2022).
 Numerical investigation of impulse waves impacting on dams.
 Proc.
 39th IAHR World Congress, 2222-2229.